cindyxyiZhang/cindyxyiZhang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a postdoctoral researcher in biostatistics at Johns Hopkins University, where I'm fortunate to be mentored by Professors <a href="https://sites.google.com/view/bcaffo/home" style="text-decoration:none;">Brian Caffo</a> and <a href="https://profiles.hopkinsmedicine.org/provider/zheyu-wang/2777733" style="text-decoration:none;">Zheyu Wang</a>.
-I obtained my Ph.D. from the Department of Statistical Sciences at the University of Toronto in 2023, under the supervision of Professors <a href="https://sites.google.com/site/kongdehanstat/" style="text-decoration:none;">Dehan Kong</a>, <a href="https://sites.google.com/site/linbowangpku/home" style="text-decoration:none;">Linbo Wang</a>, <a href="https://utstat.toronto.edu/stanislav/" style="text-decoration:none;">Stanislav Volgushev</a>.
+I obtained my Ph.D. from the Department of Statistical Sciences at the University of Toronto in 2023, under the supervision of Professors <a href="https://sites.google.com/site/kongdehanstat/" style="text-decoration:none;">Dehan Kong</a>, <a href="https://sites.google.com/site/linbowangpku/home" style="text-decoration:none;">Linbo Wang</a>, and <a href="https://utstat.toronto.edu/stanislav/" style="text-decoration:none;">Stanislav Volgushev</a>.

 <!-- Here is my [CV](https://cindyxyizhang.github.io/files/cv.pdf). -->
 <!-- Prior to my doctoral studies, I obtained my Master's degree in Statistics from University of California, Berkeley, and I spent my undergraduate years at the University of Toronto where I received my Bachelor of Science degrees in Mathematical Application in Economics and Finance, and Statistics.